benjaminjb/farmers_market/README.md

 # Farmers Market Checkout System
 A checkout system to order items and apply discounts.

+### Requirements
+The Farmers Market Checkout system was designed to be used with Python 3, but should be runnable in a Python 2 environment.

 ### Running the program
 Outside a container:
 ```bash